Tourism Management (BBus Honours)

 Laura is a graduate of CIT, where she studied Tourism.
 Since leaving CIT, Laura has worked in a number of hotels in a marketing capacity, before establishing her current business.

-Please click here for detailed information about the modules for Bachelor of Business (Honours) in Tourism.
+Please click here for detailed information about the modules for Bachelor of Business (Honours) in Tourism Management.

 The website also has information on recommended textbooks, average weekly workload, assessments and exams.

 Graduates have numerous opportunities in this dynamic and exciting tourism industry both nationally and internationally.
 The range of skills throughout the course includes marketing, management, human resources, language, social media, IT, communication, and customer services.
 These allow for the graduate to be flexible in terms of their employment prospects.

 Many graduates progress to managerial positions in travel operations while others take an entrepreneurial role and run their own tourism related business.
 Other opportunities for employment include airlines, airport operations, travel agencies, government and semistate organisations, sea carriers, resort representatives, coach tour operators, activity management, tourism environmental management, and local tourism development and promotions.

 Potential Areas of Employment

 - Marketing, Communications and Promotion